Christ Church Cathedral, Newcastle

 The Cathedral Church of Christ the King, also called Christ Church Cathedral, is an Anglican cathedral in Newcastle, New South Wales.
 It is the cathedral church of the Diocese of Newcastle in the Anglican Church of Australia.
 The building, designed by John Horbury Hunt in the Gothic Revival style, is located on a hill at the city's eastern end in the suburb called The Hill.
 It was added to the New South Wales State Heritage Register on 28 June 2011.

-The current dean, the Very Reverend Katherine Bowyer (former rector of the Parish of Cardiff), was installed on 4 October 2017.
-She is the first woman to hold the position.